 Entrance into this room will definitely obliterate any last sentiments that could possibly occur between us, Jake thought staring at her.

 He wanted Wanda to take a second look, turn around, and maybe curse him for even bringing her here.
 He wanted to go back to the diner, start all over, and look at her as he would any other prospect.

 She passed him and entered into the room.

 If I grab her and pull her out of this room, she’ll think I don’t find her attractive, Jake realized standing in the room’s foyer.
 Then, what will happen to my macho points.
 ‘You had her in a motel room,’ he pictured his friends saying, ‘and you didn’t even…damn man…we really need to talk.’
-Plus, Jake conceded, isn’t it the woman who controls proceedings from this point onward?
+Isn’t it the woman, he thought, that controls the proceedings from this point forward?

-I can’t do this, he wanted her to say, after smelling the sex that seemed to be in every molecule of this room.
+I can’t do this.
+He wanted her to say that to her after smelling the sex that seemed to be in every molecule of this room.
 It was a putrid smell, Jake thought, noticing that Wanda was also sniffing.
-It was a smell that dominated the room so thoroughly he couldn’t see the top shelf aerosols getting the smell out.
+The smell dominated the room so thoroughly he couldn’t see the top shelf aerosols getting the smell out.